zaproxy/zaproxy-website/site/content/blog/2023-11-03-handling-modern-web-apps-better-part1/index.md

 * Does it display all of the information clearly
 * What else would you like it to do?

-Let us know via the ZAP User Group: conversation link to be added once this blog has been published..
+Let us know via the [ZAP User Group](https://groups.google.com/g/zaproxy-users/c/eEywuGeuSxg/m/CUnMXN44AQAJ).